Theories of imperialism: Vogler

-In line with early Marxist theories of imperialism, the political economist Jan Vogler defines imperialism as a “strictly hierarchical relationship between polities that is at least partly (often mostly) based on coercion and that typically involves some form of economic exchange or exploitation”, adding that it “can manifest itself differently and ranges from asymmetrical trade and informal rule to the unmediated and complete administrative subjugation of colonial territories through an imperial center”.
-In seeking to explain imperialism, he highlights the decisive role of military and capitalist economic rivalries among great powers on the European continent.
+In line with early Marxist theories of imperialism, the political economist Jan Vogler defines imperialism as a “strictly hierarchical relationship between polities that is at least partly (often mostly) based on coercion and that typically involves some form of economic exchange or exploitation,” adding that it “can manifest itself differently and ranges from asymmetrical trade and informal rule to the unmediated and complete administrative subjugation of colonial territories through an imperial center.”
+In seeking to explain imperialism, Vogler highlights the decisive role of military and capitalist economic rivalries among great powers on the European continent.
 Vogler begins by outlining his theory's assumptions and describes how psychological processes of social comparison and the importance of political prestige partly established the desire of rulers to continuously expand their territory and economic base.
 Given this system of incentives, successful expansion by an individual state might have eventually led to the emergence of a single dominant empire on the European continent.
 However, the fragmented character of European geography and climate in combination with endogenous processes of great power balancing prevented a single state from permanently gaining a dominant status.
 In addition, constant innovation and change in military technologies became the norm.
 Under these conditions, relatively symmetrical military and economic rivalries among major European states were sustained for long time periods.

-Vogler then argues that “[t]hree mechanisms connect [these relatively symmetrical] intra-European rivalries to imperialism”.
+Vogler then argues that “[t]hree mechanisms connect [these relatively symmetrical] intra-European rivalries to imperialism.”
 The first of the three mechanisms is that the desire for prestige gains through territorial and economic expansion was increasingly difficult to satisfy in Europe itself.
 This was due to strong defensive capacities and greater parity in weapons technology of states on the continent.
-Therefore, beginning with the development of long-distance naval technology in the fifteenth century, imperial expansion and exploitation in other world regions, which typically sparked less effective military resistance, became an attractive alternative form of prestige gain for rulers.
+Therefore, beginning with the development of long-distance naval technology in the 15th century, imperial expansion and exploitation in other world regions, which typically sparked less effective military resistance, became an attractive alternative form of prestige gain for rulers.
 Additionally, sustained military and economic rivalries in Europe were often very costly and led to exploding sovereign debt.
 Even though economic profits from imperialism were not always guaranteed, its economic potential to help finance sovereign debt was another important motive for elites.
 Lastly, Vogler argues that lengthy military rivalries created powerful domestic interest groups “in the form of navies and armies that favored imperialism” because it became a credible means of justifying these groups’ permanent and far-reaching access to public resources.
 For several centuries, the combination of the described mechanisms shaped the incentives for imperialism and the economic exploitation of other world regions by European powers.
-Even though all suggested dynamics can be observed in the preindustrial capitalist era already, intensifying economic competition for raw materials and export markets stemming from the emergence of industrial capitalism further amplified them.
+Even though all suggested dynamics can be observed in the pre-industrial capitalist era already, intensifying economic competition for raw materials and export markets stemming from the emergence of industrial capitalism further amplified them.